Car aficionados rally for High Plains Riot

 Saturday’s festivities also included a chance for rat rod owners to show off their work by burning out in a designated area.
 Drivers from as far away as Virginia put on a show by sending up clouds of smoke and bits of rubber as the crowd cheered them on.
 Awards were given out to participants later that afternoon.

-The High Plains Riot concludes on Sunday with events including a hot rod church service and RC car drag race.
+The High Plains Riot concluded on Sunday with events including a hot rod church service and RC car drag race.